sgosai2703/Data/README.md

 # Data
 Data Projects with source code using Python3

-Data Cleanisng -Project 1 : For basic data cleanup using Python and Pandas
+1. Data Cleanisng -Project 1 : For basic data cleanup using Pandas
+2. Analysing Gender Gaps: Using Matplotlib to analyse the gender gaps in different streams of study visually